-To protect the paddlewheel, use the blanking plug:
+To protect the insert, use the blanking plug:

-- When the boat will be kept in salt water for more than a week. - · When the boat will be removed from the water. - When aquatic growth buildup on the paddlewheel is suspected due to inaccurate readings from the instrument. - 1.
-All the O-rings must be intact and well lubricated to make a watertight seal.
-On the blanking plug, inspect the O-rings (replace if necessary) and lubricate them with the silicone lubricant supplied or petroleum jelly (Figure 5). - 2.
-Remove the insert from the housing by removing the safety wire and unscrewing the cap nut (Figure 3).
-This will jack up the insert.
+- When the boat will be kept in salt water for more than a week. - · When the boat will be removed from the water. - When aquatic growth buildup on the insert is suspected due to inaccurate readings from the instrument. - All the O-rings must be intact and well lubricated to make a watertight seal.
+On the blanking plug, inspect the O-rings (replace if necessary) and lubricate them with the silicone lubricant supplied or petroleum jelly (Figure 7). - Remove the insert from the housing by removing the safety wire and unscrewing the cap nut (Figure 5).
+This will raise the insert.
 Remove the insert with a slow pulling motion.
 Replace it by sliding the blanking plug into the housing.